BanditTech/WingmanReloaded/README.md

   - Extract the contents of the Zip into a folder somewhere
   - Ensure you current version of AHK is up to date > (1.1.32)
   - Make sure your game is set to Windowed Fullscreen (Borderless)
+  - Make sure you have Local Chat enabled in-game
   - Open PoE-Wingman.ahk
   - If you get a message that your Client.txt file was not found
     - Open Configuration Tab and click Locate Logfile